 This fellowship is for all retired (or semi-retired) adults.
 The group gathers on the third Thursday of each month for fellowship, food and fun.
 (See calendar for schedule.)
 Activities range from sightseeing trips to experiencing the plays, restaurants and museums of Mid-Missouri.
 If you’re interested in learning more about RAF, contact the church office at 573-636-2149.

-Young Adults participate in community service project at Habitat for Hummanity construction site.
+Young Adults participate in community service project at Habitat for Humanity construction site.

 Young Adult Supper led by Pastor Wolfe takes place at 6 p.m. monthly for a meal and fellowship.
 The group usually gathers on a Friday or Saturday night to share a meal and socialize.
-Pastor Rob and Joan Erickson host the meal in their home.
 Babysitting is provided for those who have children.

 Faith Uncorked is a gathering of young adults from First Presbyterian Church and their friends who meet on the 4th Tuesday of each month at 5:30 p.m. for light refreshments, fellowship and to talk about faith.
 The group meets at either The Cork in downtown Jefferson City or in someone's home and a faith topic is lifted up for the group to share and explore together.
 Light finger food and drinks are provided with spirits available for purchase.
 Babysitting is provided for those who have children.